-An understanding of our potential to impact on habitats is vital in order to manage and minimise impacts.
-Additionally, it may provide us with opportunities to contribute to the conservation of species and ecosystems.
-The OZ Minerals Biodiversity Management Plan (BMP) requires the management of biodiversity and minimisation of adverse effects on flora and fauna throughout the mine life cycle.
+An understanding of the potential for our company to impact upon habitats is critical in order to manage and minimise impacts.
+Furthermore, there can be opportunities to contribute to the conservation of species and ecosystems.
+The OZ Minerals Biodiversity Management Standard requires the management of biodiversity and minimisation of adverse impacts on flora and fauna throughout the mine life cycle.

 At Prominent Hill, our rehabilitation plan will be updated during 2010 in accordance with the Significant Environmental Benefit (SEB) offset area agreement and the Mining and Rehabilitation Program (MARP) to ensure government criteria are met.
 Land disturbed in 2009 is still being used for mining and processing and for future resource investigation, therefore limiting the land available for rehabilitation.